TanyaTsui/budgetCategorisation/README.md

-# 🧾 Personal Finance with ChatGPT
+# 🧾 Categorising bank statements with ChatGPT

 This project uses the ChatGPT API to categorize bank and credit card transactions based on their descriptions.
 It's a lightweight way to get more insight into where your money is going—especially if your bank doesn't do this for you.